Contents: Replacement of elements ↧ Adsorber ↧ Blow-off valve ↧ Ventilation valve ↧ Fuel tank pressure sensor ↧

-2. After passing the control valve, vapors from the fuel tank through the evaporation hose enter the adsorber, where they are adsorbed into the activated carbon filler and retained.
-When the operating parameters for which the system is programmed are reached (the engine is running, its temperature has reached a certain limit, etc.) a signal is sent from the PCM to open the purge valve and the ventilation valve.
-Fuel vapors are carried through the purge hose from the adsorber into the intake manifold (due to the created vacuum), where they are mixed with the air-fuel mixture before entering the combustion chambers.
+2. After passing the control valve, vapors from the fuel tank enter the adsorber through the evaporation hose, where they are adsorbed into the activated carbon filler and retained.
+When the operating parameters for which the system is programmed are reached (the engine is running, its temperature has reached a certain limit, etc.) the PCM sends a signal to open the purge valve and the ventilation valve.
+Fuel vapors are drawn from the adsorber through the purge hose into the intake manifold (due to the vacuum created), where they are mixed with the fuel-air mixture before entering the combustion chambers.

-3. The intensity of the flow of fuel vapors directed from the canister into the intake manifold is adjusted in the PCM when the EVAP purge valve cycle is changed.
-When the engine is running cold or when the start time of a warm engine is delayed, the PCM does not send a control signal to the valve solenoid.
-After the power unit has warmed up to operating temperature, a signal is sent from the PCM control unit to the purge valve solenoid, and vapors are supplied to the intake manifold at a flow that depends on the operating mode of the engine.
-Purge Valve Duty Cycle (switching on and then switching off) occurs 5 to 10 times per second.
-The flow of gases is controlled by changing the pulse width of the valve (duration of the signal to the solenoid).
+3. The flow rate of fuel vapor directed from the canister to the intake manifold is controlled in the PCM by changing the cycle of the EVAP purge valve.
+When the engine is running cold or when the starting time of a warm engine is delayed, the PCM does not send a control signal to the valve solenoid.
+After the power unit has warmed up to operating temperature, the PCM control unit sends a signal to the purge valve solenoid, and vapors are supplied to the intake manifold at a flow rate depending on the engine operating mode.
+Purge valve duty cycle (switching on and then switching off) occurs 5 to 10 times per second.
+The gas flow is controlled by changing the valve pulse width (duration of signal supply to the solenoid).

-4. When starting a cold engine, the EVAP system performs self-diagnosis.
-When certain operating parameters are reached, a signal is received from the PCM to open the purge valve, and the ventilation valve remains closed at this time.
-In this case, the EVAP system is informed of the vacuum created in the engine.
-When a certain degree of vacuum is reached, the purge valve closes, and thus the system is sealed.
-The PCM analyzes the signal from the pressure sensor in the fuel tank, and when it is determined that the system is depressurized, the corresponding diagnostic trouble code is recorded in the electronic memory of the microprocessor.
+4. When starting a cold engine, the EVAP system self-diagnoses.
+When certain operating parameters are reached, the PCM sends a signal to open the purge valve, while the ventilation valve remains closed.
+At the same time, the EVAP system is supplied with a vacuum created in the engine.
+When a certain degree of vacuum is reached, the purge valve closes, thus sealing the system.
+The PCM analyzes the signal from the fuel tank pressure sensor and, if a system leak is detected, a corresponding diagnostic trouble code is recorded in the electronic memory of the microprocessor.

-Note: the fuel vapor recovery system, like all emission reduction systems, has a guarantee of uninterrupted operation (At the time of creation of this manual, the warranty was provided for 5 years or 80,000 km).
+Note: The fuel vapor recovery system, like all emission control systems, is guaranteed to operate without interruption (at the time of this manual's creation, the warranty was for 5 years or 80,000 km).

-6. All EVAP system hoses have quick-release couplings.
-Before disconnecting, you must clean the coupling and the area around it.
+6. All EVAP system hoses have quick-disconnect couplings.
+Before disconnecting, it is necessary to clean the coupling and the area around it.
 Rotate the coupling elements relative to each other to release the seal.
-When disconnecting the coupling of a larger diameter hose, it is necessary to compress the protrusions of the clamp and pull it off the tube.
-To disconnect a smaller diameter hose, you need to press in the locking tab and pull the coupling off the tube.
+When disconnecting a larger diameter hose coupling, it is necessary to squeeze the tabs of the retainer and pull it off the tube.
+To disconnect a hose of a smaller diameter, it is necessary to press in the locking tab and pull the coupling off the tube.

 Adsorber